kristinbranson/APT/README.md

 ###### Occluded
 To label a point as "fully occluded", click in the box in the lower-left of the main image.
 Depending on the mode, you may be able to "unocclude" a point, or you can always push Clear.

-High-Throughput mode currently supports marking points as "occluded estimates" via right-click.
+High-Throughput and Template modes currently support marking points as "occluded estimates" via right-click or the 'o' hotkey.
 These labels represent best guesses at an occluded landmark.

 Fully occluded points appear as inf in the .labeledpos Labeler property; occluded-estimate points are tagged in .labelpostag.